 Cara Thayer and Louie Van Patton, Title Unknown, oil on canvas (2012).
 You can watch this video on how the artists collaborate.

-In talking about race and whiteness, there are two important acknowledgements to make.
+In talking about race, and specifically being white, there are two important acknowledgements to make.
 First is acknowledgment of difference, as writer Chimamanda Ngozi Adichie discusses in an interview with Audie Cornish.
 She talks about the idea many people have that ‘in order to be inclusive, we sometimes have to deny our differences’.
 She says:

 Tom Wolf, Hand Study, watercolor (2016)

-There are so many ways in which I have been advantaged because I am white.
-In Peggy McIntosh’s essay ‘White Privilege: Unpacking the Invisible Knapsack’, she lists 50 daily effects of white privilege, all of which I can identify with.
+There are many ways in which I have been advantaged because I am white.
+In Peggy McIntosh’s essay ‘White Privilege: Unpacking the Invisible Knapsack’, she lists 50 daily effects of white privilege.
 Number 13 reads: ‘Whether I use checks, credit cards or cash, I can count on my skin color not to work against the appearance of financial reliability.’
-This echoes the following passage from Citizen:
+Her point echoes this instance recorded in Citizen:

 The man at the cash register wants to know if you think your card will work.
 If this is his routine, he didn’t use it on the friend who went before you.
 As she picks up her bag, she looks to see what you will say.
 She says nothing.
 You want her to say something—both as witness and as a friend.
 She is not you; her silence says so.
 Because you are watching all this take place even as you participate in it, you say nothing as well.
 Come over here with me, your eyes say.
 Why on earth would she?
 The man behind the register returns your card and places the sandwich and Pellegrino in a bag, which you take from the counter.
 What is wrong with you?
 This question gets stuck in your dreams.

-I want to be braver, risk saying the wrong thing rather than nothing.
+I would like to be braver, risk saying the wrong thing rather than nothing.
 I don’t want to avoid talking about something this important just to protect my ego.
 I don’t want to be apathetic.
-If I don’t interrogate this aspect of me fully, it will remain unexamined, dangerous.
+This is a start, and I hope I find the courage to say more.